racedisparityaudit/ethnicity-facts-and-figures-manual/source/data-model-partials/data-model.md

 ## Users and access control
-We have four types of `users`: DEV, ADMIN, RDU and DEPT.  Each `user_type` is associated with a set of default `capabilities`.
-The first three types of user can all access all measures on the site, but DEPT (departmental) users only have access to measures that have been explicitly shared with them.
+We have four types of `users`: DEV, ADMIN, RDU and DEPT.  Each `user_type` is associated with a set of default `capabilities` (specific capabilities could be added or removed from users if necessary, though there is currently no user interface for this fine-grained capabilities management).
+The first three types of user can all access all measures on the site by default, but DEPT (departmental) users only have access to measures that have been explicitly shared with them.
 The `user_measure` table lists the measures that have been explicitly shared with departmental users.

 ## Site management
 The `redirect` table contains a list of URLs that have now been moved within the site.
-See [redirects](redirects.html)] for more about how these work.
+See [redirects](redirects.html) for more about how these work.

 The `build` table stores information about builds of the static site, and stores information about their status.
 A new